GModal/pd2jack/README.md

 The *pd2jack* app is built on and requires **LibPd**.
 A **LibPd** build is dependent on a current **Pure Data** installation (source and build).
 The **Pure Data** distribution is a subdir in a **LibPd** install. **LibPd** and it's dependencies are a submodule of the *pd2jack* GIT.

 As of the first "official" release *pd2jack* is currently statically-linked to the **LibPd** Library (libpd.a).
 This results in a larger executable, but as *LibPd* isn't widely available in a distro package format (deb, rpm, etc), it's the only way to distribute the project without building the dependencies from source (AFAIK, the library isn't pre-compiled for Ubuntu, for instance).

+*pd2jack* now requires the **liblo** OSC protocol implementation to complile (both the library and the dev package).
+Both Debian and Ubuntu have usable versions in their repositories (tested on 0.29 or greater).

 Building from source is a good idea, though.
 Here's how: